gapml/CV/docs/index.md

 *Apply Transforms*

 After a transformed image dataset has been loaded from persistent storage, one can further re-transform the dataset to match the input requirements of another neural network, without reprocessing the original image data.
-The re-transforms supported as setter properties of the `Images` class:
+The re-transforms are supported as setter properties of the `Images` class:

     - `gray`   : Converting to Grayscale
     - 'flatten`: Flattening